AdityaDeshmane/iOSCircularMenu/README.md

 ### Features

+* Smooth animations
+* Tapping non button area closes menu
+* Tap on Corner button again to close menu
 * Generic & small code
 * Easy to modify as per requirements
-* Customisation options like corner button images, menu buttons image, animation speed, button widths, distance between concentric circles
+* Customisation options like corner button images, menu buttons image, animation speed, button widths, distance between concentric circles ( provides as #defines )

 <em>This UI control can be used on all iPhones, iPods & iPads running iOS 5.0 and above.</em>